flowdock/hubot-flowdock/README.md

 ### Name

 Remember to set the bot's name to match the Flowdock login's display name.
 See "Bot name" above.
+You will see warnings in the logs when starting hubot if the name does not match the Flowdock login.

 ### Flowdock Login Email